paper-trail-gem/paper_trail/README.md

 Generates (but does not run) a migration to add a versions table.
 Also generates an initializer file for configuring PaperTrail
 ```

+### 5.d.
+Protected Attributes

+As of version 6, PT no longer supports rails 3 or the [protected_attributes][17]
+gem.
+If you are still using them, you may use PT 5 or lower.
+We recommend
+upgrading to [strong_parameters][18] as soon as possible.

 ## 6. Extensibility